antfu/vue-reuse-template/README.md

 </template>
 ```

 We'd like to reuse our code as much as possible.
 So normally we might need to extract those duplicated parts into a component.
-However, in a seperated component you lose the ability to access the local bindings.
+However, in a separated component you lose the ability to access the local bindings.
 Defining props and emits for them can be tedious sometime.

 So this library is made to provide a way for defining and reusing templates inside the component scope.